SoaurabhK/CLReddit/CLReddit/README.md

 - Currently Post object has postID, title and votes instance properties.
 I can keep upvotes and downvotes separately but Reddit, Digg, Quora, Stack Overflow etc. all manages only single votes field.
 - On upvote/downvote tableView only reloads the row on which action is performed to update the votes label.
 For complete reordering/reloading and sorting, press the Reload UIBarButtonItem.
 - Not using NSCache in store as the Posts objects have a small memory footprint.
+- Post objects are sorted based on votes(descending) and title(ascending), because two Posts can have same votes.

 ### References
 - Knowledge reference - https://www.bignerdranch.com/books/ios-programming/